anishapant21/Headache-Diary/README.md

 # Headache Diary

-Headache diary is an app close to people who suffer from headaches often.
-It's a diary that keeps track of the types of headaches including triggers, symptoms, location, medicines and outdoor status.
-It displays the better vizualization of the patterns of headaches which also has note to self feature.
-History can easily be accessed and can be filtered according to different categories.
+Headache diary is an app built for the people who suffer from headaches often.
+It's a record keeping system that keeps track of the types of headaches including triggers, symptoms, location, medicines and outdoor conditions.
+It presents better vizualization of the patterns of headaches with summary of different categories.
+The log history can easily be accessed and can be filtered according to different categories.
+The note to self feature lets you add important notes and advices for yourselves.

-# Screenshot
+## Screenshot

 ![mainpage](images/headmain.png)